Software architectural model

-An architectural model (in software) is a rich and rigorous diagram created using available standards, in which the primary concern is to illustrate a specific set of tradeoffs inherent in the structure and design of a system or ecosystem.
-Software architects use architectural models to communicate with others and seek peer feedback.
-An architectural model is an expression of a viewpoint in software architecture.
+An architectural model (in software) contains several diagrams representing static properties or dynamic (behavioral) properties of the software under design.
+The diagrams represent different viewpoints of the system at the appropriate scope of analysis.
+The diagrams are created by using available standards in which the primary aim is to illustrate a specific set of tradeoffs inherent in the structure and design of a system or ecosystem.
+Software architects utilize architectural models to facilitate communication and obtain peer feedback.

 Some key elements in a software architectural model include: